learn-co-students/sinatra-sessions-onl01-seng-ft-021020/README.md

 ### Resources

 * [Primer on Cookie-Based Sessions](http://www.allaboutcookies.org/cookies/session-cookies-used-for.html)

-<a href='https://learn.co/lessons/sinatra-sessions' data-visibility='hidden'>View this lesson on Learn.co</a>

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/sinatra-sessions'>Sinatra Sessions Codealong</a> on Learn.co and start learning to code for free.</p>

 <p class='util--hide'>View <a href='https://learn.co/lessons/sinatra-sessions'>Sinatra Sessions Codealong</a> on Learn.co and start learning to code for free.</p>